 Creating your own custom Automation

-Once you’ll click on the ‘Create a new one from scratch’ button on the right side, a node map will open, allowing you to add actions, conditions and filters.
+Once you click on the ‘Create a new one from scratch’ button on the right side, a node map will open, allowing you to add triggers, actions, conditions and filters.

 Each node is one value and they can be added one after another.
-You start off with selecting when should the automation occur, e.g. when someone opens your site for the first time, returns to it after a while or when you’re not responding to a chat.
+You start off with selecting a trigger - this establishes when the automation should occur, e.g. when someone opens your site for the first time, returns to it after a while, or when you’re not responding to a chat for some time.

-Once the first trigger is set, you can add the subsequent actions.
+Once the trigger is set, you can add the subsequent actions.

-After picking an action, filter or condition, a small setup window for it will appear, allowing you to type in the message, set the time or just pick the value.
+After picking an action, filter or condition, a small setup window for it will appear, allowing you to type in a message, set the time, or just pick a value.

-Once you’ll add all the needed nodes, remember to save the automation.
+Once you add all the needed nodes, remember to save the automation.

-The node will send a message to the visitor.
-You can select the communication channel (chat, email, Messenger) or let the chat pick it automatically, based on the source of the message.
+This node will send a message to the visitor.
+You can select the communication channel (chat, email, Messenger) or let the chat pick it automatically, based on the source of the visitor's message.

-The node allows you to set after what time should the Automation trigger itself on.
-The time span can be set to seconds, minutes, hours or days.
+This node allows you to set a time delay after which the Automation will trigger.
+The amount of time can be set to seconds, minutes, hours, or days.

-Adding a filtering node allows you to handpick to whom should the action occur, let it be a name, country, gender or even the OS they’re using.
-This enables you to set up targeted messages with e.g. promotion codes for the chosen visitors.
+Adding a filtering node allows you to hand-pick for whom the action should occur, be it by name, country, gender, or even the OS they’re using.
+Among other things, this enables you to set up targeted messages with promotion codes for the chosen visitors.

-Once you’ll pick a filter, you can set the value and choose if it should include, exclude, contain or not contain it.
+Once you pick a filter, you can set the value and choose if it should include, exclude, contain, or not contain it.

-A condition is used when you want to apply a filter in two ways (based on a yes/no question), so e.g. if you have 2 separate promotion codes for your homeland and the rest of the world - you can send them simultaneously using one automation.
+A condition is used when you want to apply a filter in two ways (based on a yes/no question), so: e.g. if you have 2 separate promotion codes for your country and for the rest of the world - you can send them simultaneously using one automation.

-Once you’ll add a condition and set the value, the tree will expand to two paths: Yes and No. This allows you to apply two separate actions in one Automation, based on a selected filter.
-It best works if you want to send two separate messages for e.g. weekdays and weekends or locals and foreigners.
-Once you’ll set a condition, you can add an action in the tree by clicking on the + button below it.
+Once you add a condition and set the value, the tree will expand into two paths: Yes and No. This allows you to apply two separate actions in one Automation, based on a selected filter.
+It works best if you want to send two separate messages for e.g. weekdays and weekends, or locals and foreigners.
+Once you set a condition, you can add an action in the tree by clicking on the + button below it.

 The main difference between Filters and Conditions is that in the first one you can only target one group of people.
-Conditions allows you to set a filter for two groups of visitors: the ones that fulfil the condition and the ones that don’t.
+Conditions allow you to set a filter for two groups of visitors: the ones that fulfill the condition and the ones that don’t.